Cindy-xdZhang/surface-normal/README.md

 Output:RGB image(surface normal).

 general procedures:

 set a windowsize=15

 for each valid depth point in src:

   search windowsize nearby area, collect all valid depth points in the window

   using least square method to estimate the plane and surface normal.

+  get the normal of the plane as the normal of this depth point

+ end
  ***
 ## Citation
 If you use our code or method in your work, please cite the following: